cosmos/sdk-tutorials/tutorials/7-cosmjs/5-create-custom.md

 1. Your Protobuf definition files are in `./proto/myChain`.
 2. You want to compile them into TypeScript in `./client/src/types/generated`.

-Install `protoc` on your computer and its Typescript plugin in your project, or with the help of a Dockerfile:
+Install `protoc` on your computer and its Typescript plugin in your project, possibly with the help of a Dockerfile:

 <CodeGroup>